x1angli/regional-ip-addresses/README.md

 ### Advanced Users & Developers / 开发者
 1. Make sure Python 3.6 or higher is properly installed.
 2. `git clone` this project, or just download the .zip file from github.com and unarchive it, so as to make the project's base folder
-3. Start CLI (DOS-like command line interface, such as Command Prompt in Windows), enter the the project's base folder
+3. Start CLI (DOS-like terminal, such as Command Prompt in Windows), enter the the project's base folder
 4. Setup Python virtual environment with `virtualenv ...` or `python -m venv` ...
 5. Run: `pip install -r requirements.txt`
 6. Run: `python ipaddr.py`